 Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.

 Have bosses that threaten to kill them and make it look like an accident or get fired on their first day for drinking on the job.

 For many reasons but mainly because I haven’t been “working” for the past 16 years outside of my home.

 Oh sure, I have had the occasional part time gig here and there but for the most part, I have not worked for a W-2 since 2002, save for my most recent job this past holiday season at the Old Navy. (insert crying emoji)

-It reflects me: creative, funky, outside of the box and fun.
+It reflects who I am: creative, funky, outside of the box and funny to look at.

-I am not a “suit” and never will be but it got me to thinking about resumes and thought my blog is truly the biggest resume I have.
+But it got me to thinking about resumes and I realized that essentially, my blog is the biggest resume I have.

 Bennington Heights Neighborhood Association

-I adore my children and wanted them with all of my being but when I was a kid the last thing I wanted to do was watch kids younger than me.
+I adore my children and wanted them with all of my being but when I was a teenager the last thing I wanted to do was watch kids younger than me.

 I made sure to join every and all activities and clubs to avoid the whole I am too young to get a work permit scenario until I could apply for my first job that had nothing to do with wiping noses and butts.

 SIGN ME UP!